>

 Our story

-In 2025, our Global and Ghana boards are chaired by Professor Gloria Agyemang, former Executive Dean of the School of Business and Management at Royal Holloway, University of London, and Dr Richard Amoah, Head of Research and Stakeholder Engagement at Education Sub-Saharan Africa.
+In 2025 our Global and Ghana boards are chaired by Professor Gloria Agyemang, former Executive Dean of the School of Business and Management at Royal Holloway, University of London, and Dr Richard Amoah, Head of Research and Stakeholder Engagement at Education Sub-Saharan Africa.

 We are also proud to be supported by our Ghana Patron, Professor Elsie Effah Kaufmann, who regularly engages with our Catalysts and actively champions our mission to reimagine future-ready education through community-led innovation.

-Every community Spot has its own narrative of its creation, and you can read more about all the Spots here.
+You can read more about all the Spots here.
 You can also get the strongest sense of our volunteers and their activity through following us on Twitter and Facebook where we share live updates directly from community volunteers and registered volunteers can engage with our activities via our multiple WhatsApp platforms.
 Click here to read more about our vision and strategy.

 Here are a few stories we’ve collected relating to our origin, with our EduSpots @ 10 Stories publication coming soon!